datanav/docs/technical/zendesk-wix.rst

 Zendesk Users to Wix Contacts
 -----------------------------
-Before any synchronization can take place, a link between a Zendesk Users and a Wix Contacts must be established.
+Every Zendesk Users will be synchronized with a Wix Contacts.

+If a matching Wix Contacts already exists, the Zendesk Users will be merged with the existing one.
+If no matching Wix Contacts is found, a new Wix Contacts will be created.

 A Zendesk Users will merge with a Wix Contacts if one of the following property combinations match: